 In Earlier a transaction was considered benami where the property was held by or transferred to one person but was provided for or paid by another individual.

-The amended definition has now been expanded to cover transactions where:
+The amended Benami Act definition has now been expanded to cover transactions where:

-(c) The person providing the consideration for the property is not traceable.
+- (c) The person providing the consideration of the property is not traceable.

 The Officer may hold the property for 90 days from the date of issue of notice if the Approving Authority permits it.
 At the end of the notice period, the Initiating Officer may pass an order to continue holding the property, till the matter is disposed of.